 - periodic their purpose is to check suppliers regularly with which PZU cooperates.
-They are conducted according to a predetermined plan; - ad hoc audits they are done under order, e.g. in a situation in which a given supplier needs to be checked urgently on account of problems encountered during collaboration or as part of checking a new supplier.
+They are conducted according to a predetermined plan; - ad hoc audits they are done under order, e.g. in a situation in which a given supplier needs to be checked urgently on e is to check suppliers re basis in our companies.
+That is why we expect the following of suppliers: